- Open enrollment for 2022 coverage ended in most states on January 15, 2022.

 What are the Obamacare open enrollment deadlines for state-run exchanges?

-In the rest of the country, the open enrollment deadline was January 15 (or mid-December, in the case of Idaho), and enrollments now require proof of a qualifying life event.
-This includes the 33 states that use HealthCare.gov, as well as the rest of the state-run exchanges (Idaho, Connecticut, Maine, Maryland, Minnesota, Nevada, New Mexico, Pennsylvania, Washington, and Vermont).
+In the rest of the country, open enrollment ended in January (or mid-December, in the case of Idaho), and enrollments now require proof of a qualifying life event.
+This includes the 33 states that use HealthCare.gov, as well as the rest of the state-run exchanges: Idaho, Connecticut, Maine, Minnesota, Nevada, New Mexico, Pennsylvania, Washington, Vermont, Massachusetts (open enrollment ended January 23 in Massachusetts), and California, the District of Columbia, Kentucky, Rhode Island, and New Jersey (in those last five, open enrollment ended January 31).

 Who can enroll in ACA-compliant health plans year-round?